 Information about you, the landlord, that is required before you run a credit check:

-Required information about tenant from their application:
+Required information about resident from their application:

-You also need written consent from the tenant.
+You also need written consent from the resident.
 It is popular to include a credit check agreement as part of the lease application process.
 It’s a good idea to work with an attorney for proper legal language on consent form.

 There are three major credit bureaus which offer full credit report screening services.